Teaching Foreign, Comparative and International Legal Research

 According to a recent informal survey by Vicki Szymczak, Library Director & Associate Professor of Law at the University of Hawaii, there are 32 law schools offering some type of Foreign, Comparative and/or International Legal Research classes!
 If you are involved in the teaching of FCIL topics, everything you need to help you pull together a class teaching foreign, comparative and/or international law (FCIL) can be found in our Syllabi and Course Material Database

 Thinking about proposing an FCIL class of your own?
 Check out our compilation of course descriptions below:

 Fordham University School of Law - International/Foreign Legal Research Workshop

-- aims to provide students with the basic foundation to research international, comparative and foreign law competently.
+- This course aims to provide students with the basic foundation to research international, comparative and foreign law competently.
 It addresses relevant methods and sources, both print and electronic.
 It covers research on specialized areas such as international trade, international business transactions, international litigation and arbitration, the United Nations, the European Union and selected foreign jurisdictions.
 As a final project, students will prepare a pathfinder on an international, foreign or comparative law topic.
-(2 credits).
+(2 credits, graded).

 Fordham University School of Law - International Humanitarian Law Research